What are the worst comic book movie villains? Who are the absolute stinkers that nobody liked?

 I’m going to go ahead and assume that the creators never read a single comic book about the character.
 He is supposed to be a match for Batman intellectually and physically.

 This mute wrestler-looking Bane is not.
 He looks like a giant toad with a bondage mask.
+He deserves his place on this list of worst comic book movie villains to grace the big screen.

 A good villain might have helped Catwoman.
 Instead, we got Sharon Stone representing the evil face of the cosmetic industry.
 The performance is as uneven and her motivations in the film are nothing short of ridiculous.